c3g/GenPipes/genpipes/pipelines/methylseq/README.md

 trimmomatic
 -----------

 Raw reads quality trimming and removing of Illumina adapters is performed using [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic).
-        If an adapter FASTA file is specified in the config file (section 'trimmomatic', get 'adapter_fasta'), it is used first.
+If an adapter FASTA file is specified in the config file (section 'trimmomatic', parameter 'adapter_fasta'), it is used first.
 Else, 'Adapter1' and 'Adapter2' columns from the readset file are used to create an adapter FASTA file, given then to Trimmomatic.
 For PAIRED_END readsets, readset adapters are reversed-complemented and swapped, to match Trimmomatic Palindrome strategy.
 For SINGLE_END readsets, only Adapter1 is used and left unchanged.

 This step takes as input files:

-utput_dir
 1. FASTQ files from the readset file if available
 2. Else, FASTQ output files from previous picard_sam_to_fastq conversion of BAM files

 merge_trimmomatic_stats
 -----------------------